ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 } AbuseReport;
 ~~~

 There is no response body.
-The response code only indicates if the abuse report was accepted, not if any specific automated or human action was taken.
+The response code only indicates if the abuse report
+was accepted, not if any specific automated or human action was taken.

 To validate an allegedly AbusiveMessage, the hub finds the salt, sender URI, and
 room URI inside the `message_content` and the `accepted_timestamp` to
 recalculate the `franking_tag` and `context`.
 Then the hub selects its relevant
 `hub_key` to regenerate the `server_frank`.
-Finally the hub verifies its `franking_integrity_signature`.
+Finally the hub verifies its
+`franking_integrity_signature` using the signature algorithm embedded in the
+`franking_signature_ciphersuite`.

 ## Download Files